Followers

 Alice C. Linsley

-Analysis of the marriage and ascendancy pattern of the Horite Hebrew rulers, shows that the proper heir to the father's territory was the first born son of the first wife, the half-sister wife.
-As Sarah was barren, Abraham had no proper heir.
-Eliezer, the son of the concubine Masek, was chosen to be the steward of the household, not the heir.
-Abraham took up his complaint with the Lord and was assured that one day Sarah would bring forth the proper heir (Messianic foreshadowing here).
+Analysis of the marriage and ascendancy pattern of the biblical Hebrew indicates that the proper heir was the firstborn son of the first wife, usually a half-sister.
+As Sarah was barren, Abraham could lawfully appoint Eliezer, the son of the concubine Mesek, to be the steward of his household.
+A steward is not the same as a proper heir.

 According to Genesis 23:1, Sarah lived 127 years.
-She died in Hebron and was buried in a cave in a field which Abraham purchased from Ephron the Hittite (Gen. 23:1-20).
+She died in Hebron and was buried in a cave in a field that Abraham purchased from a kinsman, Ephron the Hittite (Gen. 23:1-20).
 In this final act, Abraham honored his wife and half-sister through a costly purchase of land.
-Genesis 25:9 tells us that he was buried there also.
+Genesis 25:9 tells us that Abraham was buried there also.

 And his sons Isaac and Ishmael buried him in the cave of Machpelah, in the field of Ephron the son of Zohar the Hittite, which is before Mamre; the field which Abraham purchased of the sons of Heth: there was Abraham buried, and Sarah his wife.